Isabel Villanueva & François Dumont

 - Franck: Sonata in A major, FWV 8

 - Encore — Debussy: Chanson “Beau Soir”, L.6

 Introduction — The Artists

-This was one of the last concerts in the venerable Semper-Aula at the ETH in Zurich this year—and for a while, as that venue is undergoing restoration / renovation next year.
-The renovation also is the reason why this season of “Musik an der ETH” offers fewer concerts than usual—reason enough to seize the opportunity for a concert in a both intimate and very atmospheric setting!
+This was one of the last concerts in the venerable Semper-Aula at the ETH in Zurich this year.
+Actually: for a while, as that venue is undergoing restoration / renovation next year.
+The renovation also is the reason why this season of “Musik an der ETH” offers fewer concerts than usual.
+That was reason enough to seize the opportunity for a concert in a both intimate and very atmospheric setting!
 On top of that, this was an opportunity to meet two young artists that I was curious to hear in a live performance.
 Both names were already familiar to me.
-I heard both in on-line video recordings—only sporadically, though.
-I would usually do “ladies first”—but let me follow chronology, for once (sorry, Isabel!):
+I heard both in online video recordings—only sporadically, though.
+I would usually do “ladies first”.
+However, let me follow chronology, for once (sorry, Isabel!):

 François Dumont, Piano

 The first time I heard about François Dumont was during the International Chopin Competition 2010 in Warsaw, in which he ranked fifth in a field of very strong contenders that year.
 I viewed many of the performances in that competition online, because I was arduously following Yulianna Avdeeva, the 2010 winner, whom I had encountered in two private recitals in 2008 and 2010.
 I may have been slightly biased back then (and I may still be), but in my eyes, and also in the judgement of the jury, Yulianna was the clear winner.